girder/girder_worker/docs/types-and-formats.rst

 :py:func:`girder_worker.core.format.import_converters`.
 See that function's documentation for how to define validators and converters.

 The following are the types available in Girder Worker core.
-Application Plugins may add their own types and formats using the ``girder_worker.core.format.import_converters`` function.
+Application plugins may add their own types and formats using the ``girder_worker.core.format.import_converters`` function.
 See the :doc:`plugins` section for details on plugin-specific types and formats.